 What Does a Social Security Representative Payee Do?

-A social security representative payee helps disabled individuals manage their benefits.
+A Social Security representative payee helps someone who is disabled to manage their benefits.

-About 10% of all Social Security recipients use a representative payee to help in managing their financial affairs.
-The SSA will help select and investigate a potential representative payee, and then will begin sending the disabled person's Social Security disability benefit checks to the representative payee.
+About 10% of all Social Security and SSI recipients use a representative payee to help in managing their financial affairs.
+If you need one, Social Security will help select a potential representative payee.
+Once a payee is chosen and investigated, Social Security will begin sending your Social Security disability benefit checks to the representative payee.

-The SSA prefers to choose someone who lives with the disabled person who knows what their needs are, such as a parent or other family member.
-Otherwise, the payee is usually another relative, a friend, a legal guardian, or a lawyer.
+Social Security prefers to choose someone who lives with the disabled person and knows what their needs are, such as a parent or other family member.
+If there isn't a qualified person living with you, Social Security will likely appoint one of the following people to serve as your payee:

 • minors